deiman/mightycrawler/README.md

 * excludeURL: Among the included URLs, exclude those matching this regex.
 Defaults to none (don't exclude any).

+* urlFile: visit all the URLs in this file (one URL per line). if provided, will override all of the above settings and turn off crawling.

 * extract: Extract links from content types matching this regex.
 Defaults to none (if nothing is specified).

 * link: Consinder content captured by this regex as links to resources.
 Defaults to none (if nothing is specified).